-But Of Course, There’s a Catch to Air Freight
+There’s a Catch to Air Freight

 This is amazing you’re thinking.
 Air shipping for a fraction the cost of what you’re used to!
 But there’s a catch.
 That quote I gave you above from my freight forwarder was not the complete quote.
 Here’s the complete quote:

 There will be nearly $200 in additional fees assessed by the Airports et al (and I have no idea what Navcan is, but it’s $45).

 But wait, there’s more!
 With Air Freight, you are strictly paying for airport to airport service.
 I will either have to pick up my goods at the airport, or pay additional money (about $150) to have a truck move them to my house.
 Moreover, this rate does not include customs brokerage.
 I have to have my customs broker do the brokerage for this shipment, which will be about another $150.
 Ultimately there’s around $500 in additional fees on top of the ‘freight’ portion of the shipment.